mulesoft-catalyst/rtf-core-usage-calculator/README.md

 **includeSubOrgs**: If your parent organization has one or more sub organizations in a nested structure and you want to get the core usage count for those as well, set this value to **true**.
 If you need to skip those, set it to **false**

 **environments**: You can get a core count for either the Production or Non Production environments.
-If you only need to get a count of the production enviornments set this to **production**, else set it to **sandbox**
+If you only need to get a count of the production environnments set this to **production**, else set it to **sandbox**